 What we did share in great harmony for hours on end: the Sears, Roebuck & Co Catalogue.
 It was every toy imaginable.
 And, a kid had to imagine.
 Cut it out.
 Make it work!
 Paper dolls with endless wardrobe.
 Farms, towns, houses, and implements.
 One could constuct anything.
 And when all was in shreds, a new edition would arrive.

 By the time of the far left kid picture, the family had moved to Beach Camp, at the mouth of the San Juan River.
-We were out of the woods, yet, still in the woods, so to speak.
+We were out of the wilderness, yet, still in the woods, so to speak.
 We will leave the kids behind, now, to wrap up this page.

-Please scroll, to reply below.,
+Please scroll, to reply below.

 Notes and Sources: